-Opened in 1990, Océanopolis is an ocean discovery park opened in the metropolis of Brest managed by Brest’aim.
+Opened in 1990, Océanopolis is the National Scientific Culture Centre dedicated to the ocean and the biggest aquarium in Brittany (in the metropolis of Brest managed by Brest’aim).

 Océanopolis presents 10,000 animals incorporating 1,000 different species.
 It covers 9,000 square metres and includes 3 pavilions representing 3 different environments: Brittany, polar and tropical.
 Biodiversity and marine habitats are faithfully reconstructed and allow us to learn about and understand the planet’s marine ecosystems in order to better preserve them.